MayaShenHongyu/Interactive-Lab-Hub/Lab 3/README.md

 Storyboard and/or use a Verplank diagram to design a speech-enabled device.
 (Stuck?
 Make a device that talks for dogs.
 If that is too stupid, find an application that is better than that.)

-Our interaction is a voice controlled game.
-The player is a 911 operator who one day receives a phone call asking for help.
-The other end is a man, claiming that he is trapped in a room and has lost all his memories.
-The player's goal is to help this man escape from the apartment.
+Our device is a voice interaction game.
+The player plays the role of a 911 operator who receives an emergency call asking for help.
+The other end of the phone call is a man who claims that he is trapped in a locked apartment and has lost all his memories.
+He asks for the player’s help to escape from the apartment.
+The man describes what he sees and lists out possible actions; the player instructs the man to conduct these actions by speech to move forward with the game.
+This game is suitable to be designed as a voice interaction game because it simulates a phone call in which the player does not have vision.

-\*\***Post your storyboard and diagram here.**\*\*

 Storyboard
 ![Storyboard](./storyboard.jpg)